matthansen0/hls-iq-auto-harness/README.md

 The **Fabric main demo** is pulled in as a submodule (`fabric-main/`), allowing this automation harness to orchestrate and extend its capabilities without duplicating content.

-### Why The Healthcare Knowledge Corpus Is Tracked

-`fabric-main/healthcare_knowledge/` is runtime test/demo data, not deployment implementation.
-The 26 Markdown files total about 273 KB, contain no real patient data, and let every environment build the same governed policy source without downloading tenant-specific or mutable external content.
-The launcher uploads this corpus to `lh_gold_curated/Files/healthcare_knowledge/`, and Azure AI Search ingests that OneLake folder.

-The corpus is required for the certified comparison:

-- An indexed OneLake knowledge source generates the Search data source, skillset, vector index, and indexer.
-- The IQ orchestrator uses the generated chunks for completed, cited policy MCP calls and hybrid data-plus-policy answers.
-- The non-IQ agent uses the same corpus to demonstrate policy retrieval while correctly declining live-data questions.
-- Four of the 12 live certification checks directly require the Search corpus; deployment also fails closed when the configured corpus is absent.

-Removing it would intentionally change this project into a data-only Fabric demo and eliminate the IQ/non-IQ policy comparison.
-Keep policy documents environment-neutral and synthetic; never add organization-confidential guidance or PHI.

 ## Quick Start

 ### Prerequisites